tamagokun/rackem/README.md

 * web server test bed
 * benchmarking

-## Credits
+## Thank You

-Everyone who has worked on the Rack project.
-A lot of the code is ported directly from Rack.
+* chneukirchen and [everyone who has worked on Rack](https://github.com/rack/rack/graphs/contributors).
+A lot of code is ported directly from the Rack project.

-[creationx](https://github.com/creationix/rack-php) for a Rack script that will serve a PHP-based Rack-compliant application.
+* [creationx](https://github.com/creationix) for a rackup configuration to run PHP scripts.
+* [youngj](https://github.com/youngj) for helping me to understand sockets and streams.